 3 = $86,665

 4 = $99,512

 5 or more: = Add $9,000 for each individual in excess of 4.

-Despite the forgoing, there are exceptions to the Means Test.
+Despite the forgoing, there are exceptions and “loopholes” to passing the Means Test.
 For instance, social security benefits, veterans disability benefits and income from the National Guard and Military Reserve do not count as income on the Means Test.
 Likewise, if your debts are primarily non-consumer debts, then the Means Test does not apply no matter how high your income is.
 Section 707(b)(1) states in pertinent part:

 After notice and a hearing, the court, on its own motion or on a motion by the United States trustee . . . may dismiss a case filed by an individual debtor under this chapter whose debts are primarily consumer debts . . . if it finds that the granting of relief would be an abuse of the provisions of this chapter.

 Technically you could be an individual making $20,000.00 a month and the means test would not apply if your non-consumer debts are higher than consumer debts.
 So what is the difference between a consumer debt and non-consumer debt?
 The term “consumer debt” is defined as “debt incurred by an individual primarily for a personal, family, or household purpose.”
 11 U.S.C. § 101(8).
 Below are examples of the differences between Consumer and Non-Consumer Debt: